th2-net/th2-sim/README.md

 ### 4.1.0
 + Event on error of message handle from rule
 + Updated text of event on rule creation
++ Event on error from default rule creation

 ### 4.1.0
 + Updated rule context, supports message groups and raw message as output of rule